natix-x/Skin-cancer-prediction/README.md

 * [Citation](#citations)

 ### General info
-The aim of this project is to create a simple web application using Flask for deploying a Convolutional Neural Network (CNN) model that classifies skin lesions into 7 different categories.
+The aim of this project is to create a simple web application using Flask for deploying created Convolutional Neural Network (CNN) model that classifies skin lesions into 7 different categories.
 This project focuses on building the most accurate Keras Sequential model without using transfer learning for better understanding neural networks and their learning process.
 The web app is designed to be as user-friendly and straightforward as possible.
-The dataset used in this project is obtained from [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T).
+The dataset used in this project is obtained from [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T).[1]
 ### Data preparation and analysis
 1. Metadata analysis.
 2. Categories to which lesions are classified are listed below: